There are certain elements that must be included in every single sermon you ever preach. They are non-negotiable.

 The Communicator Component

-- Have I live and embodied the word in my life?
+- Have I lived out and embodied the word in my life?
 That is to say, have I been the incarnation of the message I hope to convey on Sunday morning?

 - Can I honestly say I’ve spent adequate time in preparation, so that my mind, heart, and soul are all immersed in the text and it’s meaning?